 - Cranberries are delicious!

 Cranberries were first commercially cultivated around 1816 on Cape Cod.
-Today, farmers grow cranberries in beds, located on bogs or marshes (they love the acidic soil available to them there) topped with well drained soil or sand.
-At harvest time these beds are flooded, after the berries have been mechanically raked.
+Today, farmers grow cranberries in beds, located on bogs or marshes (they love the acidic soil available to them there) topped with well-drained soil or sand.
+At harvest time these beds are flooded after the berries have been mechanically raked.
 The cranberry has a 4 chamber air pocket inside, allowing them to float.
 This is a huge aid in gathering.

-Today we know that cranberries contain at least 5 highly titled phytonutrients that are noted for their antioxidant, anti-cancer and anti-inflammatory properties.
-Antioxidants work by aiding in prevention of harmful microorganisms (free radicals) attaching to our cells.
+Today we know that cranberries contain at least 5 highly titled phytonutrients that are noted for their antioxidant, anti-cancer, and anti-inflammatory properties.
+Antioxidants work by aiding in the prevention of harmful microorganisms (free radicals) attaching to our cells.
 This helps to prevent infection and disease.
 Cranberries are also considered, by many, to help fight types of influenza and even help lessen the symptoms of the common cold.

 The caveat is, it’s the whole berry (the body and the skin left after pressing) that really counts for providing the phytonutrients.
 The cranberry juice that we buy at the store, is usually loaded with sugar.
-As a matter of fact, sweetened cranberry juice can have more sugar per ounce then regular soft drinks!
+As a matter of fact, sweetened cranberry juice can have more sugar per ounce than regular soft drinks!
 It’s what’s left after the pressing of the juice that contains the bulk of phytonutrients found in cranberries.

 A ripe cranberry will bounce.
 Hence, cranberries are sometimes called Bounceberries.
 This is how the packaged berries that we buy in the store are graded.
 They actually are lightly bounced on a belt with walls, a number of times in processing.
 Those that don’t make it over the wall by bouncing are mechanically eliminated from the acceptable cranberries that will be packaged as fresh.

 Today, cranberries are the official state fruit of both Wisconsin and Massachusetts.
 Wisconsin leads the US in the business of cranberry production by providing over 50% of the market.
-Massachusetts, New Jersey, Oregon and Washington follow, in that order.
+Massachusetts, New Jersey, Oregon, and Washington follow, in that order.
 In production, cranberries are measured as “barrels”, which are 100 pounds of cranberries.
 It takes around 450 cranberries to make a pound.
-Believe it or not, only 5% cranberries produced in the US are sold as fresh.
-The rest are pressed for juices, juice blends, canned sauces and additions to other products.
+Believe it or not, only 5% of cranberries produced in the US are sold as fresh.
+The rest are pressed for juices, juice blends, canned sauces, and additions to other products.

-Cranberries go well with oranges, chocolate or white chocolate, honey, maple syrup, sweet squash and really only limited to what your taste buds allow.
+Cranberries go well with oranges, chocolate or white chocolate, honey, maple syrup, sweet squash, and really only limited to what your taste buds allow.
 Anything sweet will help balance their astringency.